CristianAstroMaster/GravityGo/README.md

 ## TO DO

- * Add a set of relevant structures: position, velocity, acceleration, force, planet.
+ * (Done)Add a set of relevant structures: position, velocity, acceleration, force, planet.
- * Add a set of adequate methods for each of the structures above.
+ * (Partially done) Add a set of adequate methods for each of the structures above.
  * Make a simple example.
  * Add unit test using golang test suite.
  * Add documentation comments to the project.